JuliaLinearAlgebra/MatrixDepot.jl/README.md

 * [Release Notes](https://github.com/weijianzhang/MatrixDepot.jl/blob/master/NEWS.md)

-**NOTE:** If you are using Windows, you need to install MinGW/MSYS or Cygwin to use the UF sparse matrix collection interface.
+**NOTE:** If you use Windows, you need to install MinGW/MSYS or Cygwin in order to use the UF sparse matrix collection interface.

 ## Install